Tank1334/Onboarding-Newbies/chapter_04/day_11.md

 :warning: **Note:**
 - Advanced topics in Spark will help you optimize your Spark applications and gain a deeper insight into its inner workings.
 - These topics are essential for building high-performance Spark applications.
+- This chapter will cover the essential concepts of the Spark and you will have a Q&A session with your mentor to discuss what you have learned.
+- To gain a deeper understanding of the concepts and how they are applied in real-world scenarios we'll provide you with key concepts and a brief explanation for each core concept.
+Your task is to delve deeper into each concept by researching them.
+- Utilize Google, YouTube, or any other reliable source to gather comprehensive information that helps you grasp each concept thoroughly.
+This preparation will equip you for a productive question-and-answer session with your mentor, where you'll be expected to discuss what you've learned.

 ## 3. Programming with RDDs
 Read the following chapters from the [Spark Book](https://github.com/hemant-rout/BigData/blob/master/Learning%20Spark%20%20Lightning-Fast%20Big%20Data%20Analysis%20.pdf)